hagenderouen/mini-chain/README.md

 * is_valid - checks if the blockchain is valid.

 ### POST methods
-* connect_node - connects new nodes
+* connect_node - connects a node to the blockchain
 * add_transaction - adds a new transaction to the blockchain
 * replace_chain - replaces the chain with the longest chain if needed

 ## Ethereum Smart Contract
+A smart contract written in Solidity for the Ethereum blockchain.
 Compile, deploy, and run transactions using [Remix Ethereum](https://remix.ethereum.org).
 Paste hadcoins_ico.sol into main panel.